EXT_DEPTH_CONSEQ_CONVConseqConv.EXT_DEPTH_CONSEQ_CONV : conseq_conv_congruence list ->

 information.
 EXT_DEPTH_CONSEQ_CONV

-congruence_list
+congruence_list cache_opt

-step_opt
+step_opt redepth convL

-is the function used by these other depth
+context is the function used by these other depth

 conversions.
 For this purpose, the

-determines which cache to use:
+cache_opt determines which cache to use:

-means no caching; a standard cache that stores
+NONE means no caching; a standard cache that stores

 everything is configured by

-The number of steps taken is determined by step_opt
+The number of steps taken is determined by step_opt.

-means arbitrarily many; SOME n
+NONE means arbitrarily many; SOME n means at

 most n.
-ONCE_DEPTH_CONSEQ_CONV
+ONCE_DEPTH_CONSEQ_CONV for example uses

-.
-The parameter redepth
+SOME 1.
+The parameter redepth determines

-whether modified terms should be revisited and convL
+whether modified terms should be revisited and convL is a

 basically a list of directed consequence conversions of the conversions